Samsung Galaxy Buds earbuds randomly dead? Here’s how to fix them

 If this still does not fix your dead earbuds, you may try out a few other steps.
 You can try disconnecting the earbuds from a connected smartphone before trying the steps, and reconnect only once you have a solid uninterrupted red LED status for a good hour.
 You can also try a hard reset (open case, tap and hold on buds within the case, LED within case will blink red, close the case), but this might not work for all.
 You can also try cleaning out any gunk on the charging points, but take care not to damage them in the process.

-If your Galaxy Buds/Buds+/Buds Live/Buds Pro/Buds 2 are still dead, then you may be left with no option but to take them to a service center and get them repaired/replaced.
-Keeping in mind the situation with COVID-19 and the general advice of staying home, the steps above might be worth a shot before making the trip.
+If your Galaxy Buds earbuds are still dead, then you may be left with no option but to take them to a service center and get them repaired/replaced.